efchatz/Covert-C2/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the project_license.
+Distributed under the MIT license.
 See `LICENSE.txt` for more information.
-C3 repository is provided for educational and/or legitimate purposes with no guaranty.
+C3 repository is provided for educational and/or legitimate purposes with no warranty.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>